solarwinds/appoptics-apm-node/README.md

 It is compatible with Node versions 14, 16 and 17.
 See [node status](https://github.com/nodejs/Release) for more.

-It is dependent on [@appoptics/apm-bindings](https://www.npmjs.com/package/@appoptics/apm-bindings) binary add-on.
-The AppOptics APM Agent will first attempt to install a prebuilt binary add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) and only if that fails, will it attempt to build the add-on from source using [node-gyp](https://github.com/nodejs/node-gyp#on-unix).
+It is dependent on [solarwinds-apm-bindings](https://github.com/solarwindscloud/solarwinds-bindings-node) binary add-on.
+The SolarWinds APM Agent will first attempt to install a prebuilt binary add-on using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) and only if that fails, will it attempt to build the add-on from source using [node-gyp](https://github.com/nodejs/node-gyp#on-unix).

 Building with node-gyp (via node-pre-gyp) requires: